1874: Into the West

 Laguna Hills, California

 The Moulton Ranch Center mural depicts the history of Laguna Hills in a large, immersive mural painting that combines maps and photos from the Moulton Museum archives.
 These images are taken from the Moulton Ranch into an original artistic composition by Tim Smith, LCAD.
 View Orange County history through art in Laguna Hill’s first mural project!
 We hope you can experience the mural in person at 23272 Cabot Road in Laguna Hills.
 Please visit moultonmuseum.org/mural and follow us on social media for more content, details and upcoming events.

 Get in Touch

-Please provide us with your research questions.
+Please provide us with your research questions, concerns, and ideas.
 We would be happy to follow-up with you and provide you with information.

 Let us know if you’d like to schedule a visit.
 We will open our facility for tours in 2022.